TheoBoyer/TMForge/README.md

 </p>

-*The benchmark map is available in the TMForge club* On this benchmark, the best-known run to date's details are available on [Kaggle](https://www.kaggle.com/wolfy73/trackmania-dqn-results-analysis)
+*The benchmark map is available in the TMForge club* For this benchmark, you can find the results of a bunch of runs on [Kaggle](https://www.kaggle.com/wolfy73/trackmania-dqn-results-analysis)